antoniablair/minikickstarter/README.md

 Run `pip install -r requirements.txt` for setup.
 You might want to create a virtualenv first.
 To run the program, type `python minikickstarter.py`

-To run a few nose tests, type `nose kickstarter_tests.py` from the top-level directory.
+To run a few nose tests, type `nosetests tests/kickstarter_tests.py` from the top-level directory.

 -
 I wrote Mini Kickstarter in Python because I really enjoy working in Python, and I also felt